-Naval Station Newport operates two drinking water systems.
-The Navy purchases tap water from the City of Newport for both systems.
+The Navy purchases tap water from the City of Newport.
 The water is treated at either of Newport's two treatment plants before being distributed to Naval Station Newport.
-Most areas of Naval Station Newport receive water from the City of Newport's Lawton Valley Treatment Plant.
+A majority of the base receives water from the City of Newport's Lawton Valley Treatment Plant.
 The Lawton Valley Treatment Plant, located in Portsmouth, began operation in September 2014.
 The remaining portion of the water comes from the Station 1 Treatment Plant in Newport.
 This plant is the primary supplier for Coasters Harbor Island, Cloyne Court, and the Navy Medicine Readiness and Training Command.
-The City of Newport's Station 1 Treatment Plant supplies all of the drinking water to Fort Adams.
 Station 1 was built in 1991 and upgraded in 2013-2014.
 The treatment plants have a combined capacity of 16 million gallons per day and service over 900 Navy connections through a distribution system of more than 62 miles of piping.